karunakar2smart/bloggingsite/_posts/Online-Typing-Jobs/2018-10-29-captchatypers_online_jobs.md

 We need to type captcha's within the specified time.
 The more we enter captcha's correctly, the more money we make.
 Captchatypers timings are flexible, there is no fixed timing to do the job, we can work at any time and as long as possible.

 Importantly, payments from captchatypers are on a weekly basis.
-We receive payments on a weekly basis with a minimum payout of 1$.
+We receive payments on a weekly basis with a minimum payout of 1\$.
 I received payment from captchatypers online typing job.
 All payments are processed through international payment processors like PAYPAL, PAYZA etc.

 Captchatypers also provides captcha entry software for free of cost.
 Unlike, other online typing jobs we cannot work on captchatypers official website, rather than we can work on the captcha entry software provided for free of cost.

-This article guides you all tips and tricks to make money and learn more about captchatypers online typing job free registration, [captchatypers payment proof](https://www.alltechnotricks.com/Blog/captchatypers_online_jobs.html#captchatypers-payment-proof){: target="_blank" rel="noopener"}, [captchatypers captcha entry software](https://www.alltechnotricks.com/Blog/captchatypers_online_jobs.html#captchatypers-captcha-software){: target="_blank" rel="noopener"} etc. OK, let's get started.
+This article guides you all tips and tricks to make money and learn more about captchatypers online typing job free registration, [captchatypers payment proof](https://www.alltechnotricks.com/Blog/captchatypers_online_jobs.html#captchatypers-payment-proof){: target="\_blank" rel="noopener"}, [captchatypers captcha entry software](https://www.alltechnotricks.com/Blog/captchatypers_online_jobs.html#captchatypers-captcha-software){: target="\_blank" rel="noopener"} etc. OK, let's get started.

 <h3><strong>Minimum Requirements For Captchatypers Typing Job.</strong></h3>